HARP replacement: Agencies launch new underwater refi programs – “High LTV” and “FMERR” refinances

 - No more than one 30-day late payment in the past year

-Loans with 60-day lates (or worse) in the last year are ineligible.
+Loans with 60-day late payments (or worse) in the last year are ineligible.

 Loan-to-Value (LTV) guidelines for both programs